webforj/webforj-docs/docs/webstorage/storage.md

 ### CookieStorage

 The `CookieStorage` class provides an interface to interact with cookies similar to how you would with browser APIs.
-They come with an expiration date(default 30days) and can hold data accessible over several browsing sessions.
+They come with an expiration date(default 30 days) and can hold data accessible over several browsing sessions.
 This data might include login details, language preferences, and other personalized settings.

 ```java
 WebStorage cookieStorage = CookieStorage.getStorage();